Speech from the throne: Sweden

 In Sweden, the practice of having a speech from the throne given by the monarch was held until 1974, coinciding with the rewrite of the constitution of Sweden which removed formal involvement of the monarch in the legislative process.
 The old opening of the legislature was called "The Solemn Opening of the Riksdag" (Riksdagens högtidliga öppnande) and was full of symbolism.
 The speech was given before the Riksdag in the Hall of State at the Royal Palace.
 The King would be seated on the Silver Throne as he gave his speech.

 Prior to 1907, the monarch and the princes of the royal blood would also wear their royal and princely robes and their crowns and coronets.
 After Oscar II's death, his successor, Gustav V was not crowned, and thus did not wear the crown when opening the Riksdag.
 Instead, the crown and sceptre would be placed on cushions beside the throne and the robe would be draped on the throne.

 After the abolition of the opening ceremony at the palace, last held in 1974 and only once during the reign of Carl XVI Gustaf, the opening is now held at the Riksdag chamber in the presence of the monarch and his family.
 It is still the monarch who officially opens the annual session but he no longer gives a "speech from the throne"; the monarch is invited by the Speaker and delivers an introductory speech and then declares the session open.
 After the speech, the Prime Minister delivers a statement of the upcoming government agenda (Regeringsförklaring) for the forthcoming legislative year is made.

 Thailand

 In Thailand, the monarch makes a speech at a joint session in the Ananta Samakhom Throne Hall, advising the National Assembly in their work.

 Republics

 Many republics also hold a yearly event in which the president gives a speech to a joint session of the legislature, such as the State of the Union address given by the president of the United States and in most U.S. states, where the governor gives a similar State of the State address.
 Similarly, the president of the Philippines gives the State of the Nation Address.
+In Hispanophone American countries, this practice is known as mensaje a la nación (message to the nation).
 Often such are on or near the first day of the legislature's new session.
 However, in theory, rather than just outline the priorities for the coming year, the head of state is supposed to provide a report to the legislature on what the country's condition is, hence the term State of the Nation.

+Supranational unions

+The European Union has an equivalent practice known as the State of the Union, in which the President of the European Commission addresses a plenary session of the European Parliament every September.
+It is regulated by the 2010 Framework Agreement on relations between the European Parliament and the European Commission.